Moa: North Island

-Significantly less is known about North Island paleofaunas, due to a paucity of fossil sites compared to the South Island, but the basic pattern of moa-habitat relationships was the same.
-The South Island and the North Island shared some moa species (Euryapteryx gravis, Anomalopteryx didiformis), but most were exclusive to one island, reflecting divergence over several thousand years since lower sea level in the Ice Age had made a land bridge across the Cook Strait.
+Significantly less is known about North Island paleofaunas, due to the scarcity of fossil sites compared to the South Island, but the basic pattern of moa-habitat relationships was the same.
+The South Island and the North Island shared some moa species (Euryapteryx curtus, Anomalopteryx didiformis), but most were exclusive to one island, reflecting divergence over several thousand years since lower sea level in the Ice Age had made a land bridge across the Cook Strait.

 In the North Island, Dinornis novaezealandiae and Anomalopteryx didiformis dominated in high-rainfall forest habitat, a similar pattern to the South Island.
-The other moa species present in the North Island (Euryapteryx gravis, E. curtus, and Pachyornis geranoides) tended to inhabit drier forest and shrubland habitats.
+The other moa species present in the North Island (Euryapteryx curtus and Pachyornis geranoides) tended to inhabit drier forest and shrubland habitats.
 P. geranoides occurred throughout the North Island.
-The distributions of E. gravis and E. curtus were almost mutually exclusive, the former having only been found in coastal sites around the southern half of the North Island.

 Behaviour and ecology

 About eight moa trackways, with fossilised moa footprint impressions in fluvial silts, have been found in the North Island, including Waikanae Creek (1872), Napier (1887), Manawatū River (1895), Marton (1896), Palmerston North (1911) (see photograph to left), Rangitīkei River (1939), and under water in Lake Taupō (1973).
-Analysis of the spacing of these tracks indicates walking speeds between 3 and 5 km/h (1.75–3 mph).
+Analysis of the spacing of these tracks indicates walking speeds between 3 and 5 km/h.
+In 2022, an additional trackway was discovered at the entrance of Kaipara Harbour.

+In 2019, the first known trackway in the South Island was found in a riverbed at Kyeburn, Otago.
+A second set of footprints were discovered at Pareora, Canterbury, in 2022.

+Studies of accumulated dried vegetation in the pre-human mid-late Holocene period suggests a low Sophora microphylla or Kōwai forest ecosystem in Central Otago that was used by — and perhaps maintained by — moa for both nesting material and food.
+By the 1850s, when European settlers came to the area, neither the forests nor moa were present, vanishing prior to settlement by colonists.